allura-org/eom/README.md

 - This API is intended for controlling EdgeOMatic devices on a secure, private network.
 - Always ensure proper device cleaning and maintenance according to the manufacturer's instructions.

+## Known Issues
+- Sometimes the device's display will freeze while the server is running.
+Sending a Restart request usually works to solve this.
+It's unknown as of yet whether the device continues to function while the display is frozen.
+- On repeated starts and stops of the server, the device will simply stop accepting connections.
+The cause is as of yet unknown but we suspect limitations with the ESP32 radio.
+If this occurs, unplug the device, plug it back in, and wait a few minutes; it will initially fail to connect to WiFi but this will resolve itself.

 ---

 *This project is not affiliated with EdgeOMatic's manufacturer and is provided as-is without warranty.*